 The History of Reed's School

-Reed’s is a successful independent day and boarding school, providing an education for just under 800 pupils between 11 and 18, with girls in the Sixth Form.
+Reed’s is a leading independent day and boarding school, providing an education for 800 pupils between 11 and 18, with girls in the Sixth Form.
 The charitable Foundation remains an integral part of our ethos today, instilling in our pupils – past and present – many important values including respect, integrity, kindness and compassion.

 The Reed’s Foundation was established in 1813 by the Rev Dr Andrew Reed.
 With financial support from the City of London and other dignitaries, Rev Reed founded the London Orphan Asylum in Shoreditch.
 Its raison d’être was to care and provide an education for destitute children, boys and girls, who had lost both parents or their father, with the mother unable to provide for them.